 Just over 2.5 hours drive from Melbourne and half an hour from the town of Mansfield (famous as part of the Ned Kelly trail), the beautiful and secluded Howqua Hills river valley is an easily accessible (2WD) destination with an abundance of excellent car or ‘walk in’ camping options.

-Ah, one of the Homecamp all-time favourites!
+Ah, one of the most-treasured Homecamp spots!
 The Grampians National Park is a treasure trove of natural beauty.
-Stretching over 1,500 square kilometres there is an abundance of attractions for campers, hikers, rock climbers and aboriginal art enthusiasts.
+Stretching over 1500 square kilometres, there is an abundance of attractions for campers, hikers, rock climbers and indigenous art enthusiasts.

-Avoid Hall Gaps for camping, but do visit the “Brambuk” The National Park & Cultural Centre, it’s a fantastic place to get a deeper understanding of the parks ecology, it’s history and people.
+Avoid Halls Gap for camping, but do visit Brambuk – The National Park & Cultural Centre.
+It’s a fantastic place to get a deeper understanding of the park’s ecology, its history and people.

 If heading North then the Stapylton campground is suitable for 2WD and has good facilities.
 This is a great starting point for Mount Zero and Mount Stapylton walks – both a very different vibe from walks in the southern part of the park.

-Situated in the wild and rugged New Headland Conservation Park on South Australia’s Fleurieu Peninsula, Waitpinga is the perfect weekend getaway if you’re based in Adelaide or southwest Victoria.
+Situated in the wild and rugged Newland Head Conservation Park on South Australia’s Fleurieu Peninsula, Waitpinga is the perfect weekend getaway if you’re based in Adelaide or southwest Victoria.
 The stunning coastline in this area is a raw and beautiful as they come – take heed if considering surfing or swimming as strong currents exist along most of the beaches.

 Waitpinga Campground is suitable for car campers with parking spaces right alongside all campsites.
 Basic drop toilet facilities are available.

 Nestled in the Murramarang National Park on the far south coast of NSW, Depot Beach is a favourite camping spot for regulars to the area.
-With shady campsites amongst the tall spotted gum trees, the campground is perfect for when the weather is still warm enough to want to seek some shade.
-Visitors from overseas love meeting the numerous friendly kangeroos who call the campground home (remember to look but don’t touch and definitely don’t feed them).
+With shady campsites amongst the tall Spotted Gum trees, the campground is perfect for when the weather is still warm enough to want to seek some shade.
+Visitors from overseas love meeting the numerous friendly kangaroos who call the campground home (remember to look but don’t touch and definitely don’t feed them).